uzihell/uzihell/README.md

 okay ts isthe part where i get called delusional!!!!!!!!! dni if you insult my interests im really defensive about them

 dni if you're weird about md characters idc if you're a huge v or n or uzi simp or something getaway from me FREAK.
-DIE. /neg
+DIE. /neg (on the topic of being weird about md, dni if you like the panic au)

 dni if you copy ponytown skins idc who you are i wqnt you dead